-Staff Roles & Responsibilities Regarding SEA and Beneficiaries
+Roles & Responsibilities Regarding SEAH and Participants

-The responsibilities of all DOT employees and associated personnel are in keeping with the Inter-Agency Standing Committee's 6 core principles relating to Sexual Exploitation and Abuse (see Annex).
+The responsibilities of all DOT employees, implementing partner employees, affiliated personnel, and youth leaders are in keeping with the Inter-Agency Standing Committee's 6 core principles relating to Sexual Exploitation and Abuse (see Annex).

-DOT employees and associated personnel are obliged to create and maintain an environment which prevents sexual exploitation and abuse and promotes the implementation of this policy.
+DOT employees, implementing partner employees, affiliated personnel, and youth leaders are obliged to create and maintain an environment which prevents sexual exploitation and abuse and promotes the implementation of this policy.
 Managers at all levels have particular responsibilities to support and develop systems which maintain this environment.